TRAVEL TIPS

 By Georgie Morgan

-Shizuoka Prefecture is sometimes referred to as Japan’s Riviera as it’s located along the Pacific Coast.
-It’s also home to the famed Mount Fuji, a UNESCO World Heritage Site, which is one of Japan’s Three Holy Mountains.
-Mount Fuji plays an important role within Japanese life and is often used as a symbol of Japan which attracts many visitors each year hoping to catch a glimpse or climb up to the summit for sunrise.
-The fertile land that surrounds the volcano makes for the perfect conditions to grow and produce some of the countries finest foods and drinks, with green tea being the prefecture’s most famous export.
+Mount Fuji plays an important role within Japanese life and attracts many visitors each year hoping to catch a glimpse or climb up to the summit for sunrise.
+The fertile land that surrounds the volcano makes for the perfect conditions to grow and produce some of the country's finest foods and drinks, with green tea being the prefecture’s most famous export.

 Shizuoka has a lot to offer in terms of authentic Japanese experiences as it is enveloped in rich history, culture, food, and nature.
 Visit the cascading Shiraito Falls, gaze in wonder at the beautiful Miho no Matsubara or find your zen at the Fuji-san Hongu Sengen Taisha Shrine.
 It’s perfect for those who like adventure as there are both high mountains and deep oceans to explore, along with everything else in between.
-Partake in canyoning, surfing, bungee jumping and more within the prefecture.
-Stroll around Supu Castle, green tea fields, and museums as well as trying all the local dishes that the region is best known for.
-We’ve got the perfect list of what to eat in Shizuoka, to make sure that you don’t miss out on any of the region's best delicacies.

-What to Eat in Shizuoka
+What to eat in Shizuoka

 Here are some of the top local specialties to try in Shizuoka!